Gravity created within a spaceship, space station, or habitat by spinning it.

 - In Mission to Mars, the main space ship seems to have this.

 - Red Planet has two rotating sections on the main ship.
+The sections rotate in opposite directions in order to counteract each other's force.
+Otherwise, the ship itself would rotate.

 - Larry Niven: